 He departed in November, 2012, after almost four years in charge, and was appointed First Team Manager at Southampton in January, 2013.

-He guided us to a third place finish in 2015-16 - our highest league finish since 1990 - before going one better in 2016-17, with our second place finish representing our best since 1963.
+He subsequently guided us to a third place finish in 2015/16 - our highest league finish since 1990 - before going one better in 2016/17, with our second place finish representing our best since 1963.
 A third consecutive top three finish followed in 2017/18 as we secured third place, with Mauricio subsequently signing a new contract, which runs until 2023.